OsvaldoPicazo/asteroids-game/README.md

 ## Description
 Shoot the asteroids and try to stay alive! </br>

-A rendition to the old school arcade game, with some different mechanics.
+A rendition to the old school arcade game.
 Asteroids come at you from all directions, move your spaceship to avoid them!
 Master your spaceship driving skills: acceleration and inertia are hard to master.
-Destroy as many asteroids as you can! can you destroy 100s of them?
+Destroy as many asteroids as possible!
+Can you destroy 100s of them?

 ## MVP
 - Player moves horizontally and vertically